AKB48: 2011–2012: 1830 m

 After photographs with their boyfriends surfaced, Natsumi Hirajima and Rumi Yonezawa resigned from the group and were replaced by Jurina Matsui of SKE48 and Miyuki Watanabe of NMB48.
 On March 24 AKB48 announced that five trainees would be promoted to Team 4, expanding its roster to 16.
 It was also announced that the group would perform at the Tokyo Dome stadium, one of AKB48's main goals since it was founded.

 On March 25, longtime headliner Atsuko Maeda announced her graduation from the group.
 AKB48 announced that Maeda would graduate after the Tokyo Dome concerts; her final performance (and graduation ceremony) took place in the AKB48 theater on August 27, and was streamed live on YouTube.

 On March 26 AKB48 announced an election for the lineup for the group's 27th major-label single, "Gingham Check".
 The candidates were 243 members of AKB48, SKE48, NMB48 and HKT48, and ballots were included with the group's 26th single ("Manatsu no Sounds Good!").
 The election was held June 6 at Nippon Budokan, with the results telecast live.
 Yuko Oshima finished first, followed by Mayu Watanabe and Yuki Kashiwagi.

 On April 23 AKB48 announced the creation of its third overseas sister group, SNH48, based in Shanghai.
 It was announced on June 17 that Rino Sashihara would be transferred to HKT48 in July as a "restart" because of an alleged scandal involving her ex-boyfriend.
 On June 24 AKB48 announced the promotion of six trainees from the 10th and 11th generations and its third rock-paper-scissors tournament (scheduled for September 18) to determine the lineup for the group's 29th single, "Eien Pressure".

-On August 15 the group released its fourth album, 1830m, and on August 24 (the first day of its Tokyo Dome concert series) AKB48 announced a reorganization of its teams.
+On August 15 the group released its second studio album, 1830m, and on August 24 (the first day of its Tokyo Dome concert series) AKB48 announced a reorganization of its teams.
 Team 4 was dissolved, with its members transferred to the other three teams.
 Aika Ōta was transferred to HKT48, Aki Takajō and Haruka Nakagawa to Jakarta-based JKT48 and Sae Miyazawa and Mariya Suzuki to SNH48.
 Minami Takahashi became general manager of AKB48, with Mariko Shinoda replacing her as Team A captain.
 Yuko Oshima became Team K captain, and Ayaka Umeda captain of Team B.